Bomin75/notes/content/BIOA01/Cell Biology and Metabolism/index.md

 DNA Damage Checkpoints
 ![DNA_Damage_Checkpoints](./DNA_Damage_Checkpoint.png)

-- This arrests the cell at the G1/S transition, giving the cell time to repair the DNA damange
+- This arrests the cell at the G1/S transition, giving the cell time to repair the DNA damage

 ### Cancer